kynesim/kbus/python/sandbox/README.txt

    $.KBUS.ReplierBindEvent, because they *are* allowed to bind to (for instance) $.KBUS.*, and we don't want to stop that...)

+.. note:: In kbus_push_message(), we note that (a) this is the only way to add a messsage to the ksock's message queue, (b) the message should already have been checked for "sanity", but (c) within the function we check the message structure and name again.
+There's already a comment to remind me to check if these checks are redundant (since if they can be removed, the function gets to have much simpler error returns).
+So actually check if the extra checks *are* redundant...

 .. vim: set filetype=rst tabstop=8 shiftwidth=2 expandtab: